 The universalisation of international law requires attention at several levels.
 Within the discipline itself perspectives need to be widened, so as to take in the full range of global traditions as sources of inspiration.
 It is against this composite network of worldwide experience and wisdom that its concepts need to be reexamined with regard to their adequacy for the vastly changed milieu in which they will need to function.
 This is essential to win…allegiance of the vastly extended community of nations.
 International law needs also to draw more freely upon the knowledge and insights of all disciplines, some of which, such as psychology, sociology, linguistics and comparative religion, despite their deep relevance to the understanding of international law, have tended to be neglected.

-So we see Christie wore different hats such as those of an anti-colonialist; a universalist; a humanist; a judge; a scholar and educator par excellence; a peacebuilder; an environmentalist and a revolutionary in his own unique way.
+So we see the revered judge and friend of humanity donning different hats – of an anti-colonialist; a universalist; a humanist; a judge; a scholar and educator par excellence; a peacebuilder; an environmentalist and a revolutionary in his own unique way.
 For the honor of the legacy of these hats, which must be preserved at all costs, we at Weera Centre wish to steer ourselves in good faith.
 In an era when “clash of civilisations” is an accepted political and ideological creed, Christie, through his works and ideas must continue to inspire, influence and live.